aaronparker/aaronparker.github.io/_posts/2007-02-05-sophos-anti-virus-hide-the-tray-icon.md

 categories:
   - Automation
 ---
-During my quest to disable as many tray icons as I possibly can, I&#8217;ve had to track down how to disable the tray icon for Sophos Anti-Virus in a Terminal Server environment.
-This one is pretty easy, it&#8217;s just a single DWORD registry value:
+During my quest to disable as many tray icons as I possibly can, I've had to track down how to disable the tray icon for Sophos Anti-Virus in a Terminal Server environment.
+This one is pretty easy, it's just a single DWORD registry value:

 HKEY\_LOCAL\_MACHINE\SOFTWARE\Sophos\AutoUpdate, HideTrayIcon, 0x00000001